Omar12/postcss-starter/readme.md

 The branch includes includes proposed CSS syntax to be considered for future releases of CSS (CSS4).
-It uses [gulp-cssnext](https://github.com/cssnext/gulp-cssnext) to transpile from CSS4 to CSS3.
-It's core uses [css-next](https://github.com/cssnext/cssnext).
+It uses [gulp-cssnext](https://github.com/cssnext/gulp-cssnext) to transpile from CSS level 4 to CSS3.
+It's core uses [cssnext](https://cssnext.github.io/).

 The ideal scenario is that the css file within this branch will work in future browsers without the need to be transpiled.

-## Build from CSS4 to CSS3
+## Build from CSS level 4 to CSS3

 ```
 gulp css